Order Optimal Cascaded Code Distributed Computing With Low Complexity and Improved Flexibility: An Illustrative Example of the Proposed Coded Distributed Scheme

 \section{An Illustrative Example of the Proposed Coded Distributed Scheme}

 We consider the system with $K=6$ nodes that compute $Q=3$ output functions from $N=12$ input files, the computation load $r=3$, and each Reduce function is computed by $s=2$ nodes.
-The main idea is that we divide the $K=6$ nodes into $s=2$ groups,
+The main idea is that we divide the $K=6$ nodes into $s=2$ groups as follows,

-Then as Table \ref{tab-exam all} shows the stored input files, assigned output functions, and the delivered multicasting messages of the $6$ computing nodes, we deliberately design the input files store and output functions assignment by using the relationship between each group of nodes, such that only two-round transmissions are required during the Shuffle phase.
+Then as Table \ref{tab-exam all} shows the stored input files, assigned output functions, and the delivered multicasting messages of the $6$ computing nodes, we deliberately design the data placement and output functions assignment by using the relationship between each group of nodes, such that only two-round transmissions are required during the Shuffle phase.

-Now let us introduce 1) input files placement; 2) output functions assignment; and 3) the transmission strategy in the two-round Shuffle phase in detail.
+Now let us introduce 1) the data placement; 2) the output functions assignment; and 3) the Shuffle strategy of two rounds in the following.